-The way schools address the educational needs of students with disabilities can contribute to the perpetuation of educational gaps by race/ethnicity.
+Additionally, the way schools address the educational needs of students with disabilities can contribute to the perpetuation of educational gaps by race/ethnicity.
 There were substantial differences by race/ethnicity in how K-12 public school students were identified as having a disability under the Individuals with Disabilities Education Act.
 Nationwide, compared to all students with disabilities, Black students with disabilities were more likely to be identified with emotional disturbance or intellectual disability and more likely to receive disciplinary removal; Asian students with disabilities were more likely to be identified with autism and graduate high school; and White students with disabilities were more likely to be served in a general education classroom.

-Both English-speaking ability and whether an individual was born outside of the U.S. also have an impact.
-People with disabilities born outside of the U.S. were more likely to be below the ALICE Threshold (61%) than people with disabilities born in the U.S. (50%).
-Both rates were considerably higher than for people without disabilities born in the U.S. (34%).
-Rates were even higher (81%) for people with disabilities living in a family with limited English-speaking ability.
+Whether an individual was born outside of the U.S., and English-speaking ability, also have an impact.
+In Connecticut, people with disabilities born outside of the U.S. were more likely to be below the ALICE Threshold (55%) than people with disabilities born in the U.S. (47%).
+Both rates were considerably higher than for people without disabilities born in the U.S. (28%).
+Rates were even higher (85%) for people with disabilities living in a family with limited English-speaking ability in Connecticut.